Family observation

 Graduates often report that their confidence at work improves and progression is enhanced in the health, social care and voluntary sectors as well as in independent practice.

-Students are advised to join the Association of Family Therapy (AFT) to continue access to systemic thinking and CPD opportunities.
+Students are advised to join the Association for Family and Systemic Psychotherapy to continue access to systemic thinking and CPD opportunities.
 Those that graduate from the foundation course can proceed to the intermediate level training.

 Why study with us?